asphalt-framework/asphalt/docs/userguide/deployment.rst

 Configuration overlays
 ----------------------

+Component configuration can be specified on several levels:

+* Hard-coded arguments to :meth:`~asphalt.core.component.ContainerComponent.add_component`
+* First configuration file argument to ``asphalt run``
+* Second configuration file argument to ``asphalt run``
+* ...

-Any options you specify in the configuration file override or augment the hard coded configuration, specified when you use :meth:`~asphalt.core.component.ContainerComponent.add_component`.
+Any options you specify on each level override or augment any options given on previous levels.
-This allows you to avoid unnecessary duplication in your configuration file by putting all the common parts of the component configuration in the code and only specifying the parts that are different in the actual configuration file.
+To minimize the effort required to build a working configuration file for your application, it is suggested that you pass as many of the options directly in the component initialization code and leave only deployment specific options like API keys, access credentials and such to the configuration file.

-In the above example configuration, the ``mailer`` component gets passed three options:
+With the configuration presented in the earlier paragraphs, the ``mailer`` component's constructor gets passed three keyword arguments:

-* ``type='smtp'``
+* ``backend='smtp'``
-* ``connector='smtp.mycompany.com'``
+* ``host='smtp.mycompany.com'``
 * ``ssl=True``

 The first one is provided in the root component code while the other two options come from the YAML